zulip/zulip/CONTRIBUTING.md

 work you did learning how that part of the codebase works.
 Also, the path to becoming a core developer often involves taking ownership of one of these area labels.

+For more advice, see [What makes a great Zulip contributor?](#what-makes-a-great-zulip-contributor) below.

 ### Common questions